hussainahmd/NQueens/README.md

 # NQueens-GUI

-A simple and clean GUI for NQueens problem implemented using JavaFX.
+A simple and clean GUI for "NQueens" problem implemented using JavaFX.

 • How to run?